 One of the newest and most unique forms of animation is the cinemagraph.
-This is a looped GIF with only partial animation, keeping most of the image static with one part animated seamlessly.
+This is a looped GIF with only partial animation, keeping most of the image static while one part is animated seamlessly.

 Cinemagraphs are new to the design world but have blown up in popularity.
-There are dozens of free tutorials on YouTube and a large subreddit with over 100k subscribers.
+There are dozens of free tutorials on YouTube and a large subreddit with over 1 million subscribers.

-Whether you’ve never heard of cinemagraphs or just want to learn a bit more, this post will cover all the basics, some quality examples, and everything you’d want to learn to use them in your creative work.
+Whether you’ve never heard of cinemagraphs or just want to learn a bit more, this post will cover all the basics.
+You’ll see quality examples and everything you’d want to learn to use them in your creative work.

 What Are Cinemagraphs?

 Most cinemagraphs come in GIF form because they’re easier to share online.
 But high-quality cinemagraphs are sampled from video files and converted into looping videos.